 OUR WILD HIMALAYAN NETTLE DENIM BLEND—PANettle™

-Our Nettle Selvedge Denim blend is made in Italy using wild Himalayan nettle and organic cotton, created using a left hand twill for added softness (compared to right hand twill which is most common in the industry).
+Our Nettle Selvedge Denim blend is made in Italy using wild Himalayan nettle and cotton grown without pesticides, created using a left hand twill for added softness (compared to right hand twill which is most common in the industry).
 It's also treated with PPRMINT™️ oil to help keep the fabric fresher for longer.

 WHY WILD HIMALAYAN NETTLE?